-Coming into the lounge, Rol started out making an excuse for breakfast.
+Rol started out making an excuse for breakfast.
 He was in the middle of suggesting people make themselves sandwiches when he noticed the food Terin had made.
 It also wasn't long before they noticed the image Terin put up on the screen savers in the space.
-And as they each 'enjoyed' the image, it was obvious they had both been posed in the bed together and that Jocelynn and Rol had been out cold while Zimzod was smiling and enjoying the situation completely.
+And while they each 'enjoyed' the image, it was obvious they had both been posed in the bed together and that Jocelynn and Rol had been out cold while Zimzod was smiling and enjoying the situation completely.
 Turning to Zimzod, both Rol and Jocelynn growled comments while Zimzod just smiled and said, "Come on guys, last night was great!"

 Not knowing what Rol meant by that, Zimzod answered, "Yeah.
 I was a bit messed up last night so I was down with it."
 While Rol tried a tactic none could guess at by asking, "You wanna try it when you're not messed up?"
 Jocelynn just pointed and snarled, "That picture suggests otherwise."
 Zimzod defended, "No. That was after the fact."
 When Jocelynn said the picture showed he knew exactly what he was doing, Zimzod repeated that was after the fact.
 While Rol demanded, "After what fact?"
 Zimzod had to stop and think before answering, "After the fun was had."
 Still, he not only didn't sound very certain of his answer but also was now suggesting he wasn't aware of what happened earlier but became more aware later.
 So, neither Rol nor Jocelynn were buying.

 Still, Rol asked, "After what?" and Mikah added, "After shenanigans."
 Nodding at her, Zimzod repeated, "After shenanigans."
 Zimzod again repeated, "You guys passed out."
 When Rol tried to threaten, "I have ways of making you talk." that only got laughs since Rol had never proven himself effective in getting answers.
 Jocelynn confidently said, "I don't think anything happened or Mikah wouldn't be that calm."
 Of course, she was basing that on her perception of Mikah's relationship with Zimzod.
-And Zimzod waived that off, saying, "Nah, she only wants me for my money."
+Zimzod waived that off, saying, "Nah, she only wants me for my money."
 Fesic snarked, "Well, that makes sense." before Mikah angrily answered Zimzod, "Don't forget, you did get me shot!
 You didn't shoot me yourself.
 You got me shot.
 I, at least, shoot you myself."

 Aiden asked, "How much did you insure Zimzod for again Mikah?"
 Zimzod again tried to claim he had pounded Leeta into the deck.
 When a few of those there pointed out that was after Mikah was shot, he said, "That's because Mikah jumped the gun.
 I was getting ready to flatten the bitch and then Mikah went all hokey."
 When Mikah snapped, "You took too long."
 Rol tried to joke, "That happens with Marines."
 Sadly for Rol, Mikah turned on him and said, "Yeah, I know." in a tone which reminded Rol that he'd failed too.
 And he didn't have the excuse that he'd been kicked out of the Marines, like Zimzod did.
 Hammering in the nail, Mikah finished the conversation saying, "The other marine in the compartment also waited too long."

 While the others started getting ready for launch, Jocelynn knew she didn't really have a launch station because she was essentially ship's troops, like Rol.
 When she said she had to do her laundry, Rol said he had dirty laundry to do too.
-Snarking back at him, she said, "I bet you do." and then joked, "I hear somebody wrote a book a about it too."
+Snarking back at him, she said, "I bet you do." and then joked, "I hear somebody wrote a book about it too."
 Caught by surprise, everyone who heard that snark broke out laughing.
 Recovering from her laughing, Mikah decided she could help Aali out with work until the passenger arrived and things like getting his cargo aboard, and other things, had to be done.
-As things got close, she'd take her station on the bridge.
+When things got close, she'd take her station on the bridge.
 Since Aali wasn't yet awake, Mikah sat and watched vids.

 Terin and Aiden eventually got done with the nav-plot in time for Terin to join Mikah by the hatch for the arrival of the passengers.
 The first to arrive was the investigator, who'd done this enough times he was well used to the process.
 While he'd had the right to a ton of cargo, he really only had the large number of fully packed bags that told the crew he truly lived out of them.
 They were getting him settled when two of the three low berth passengers arrived.
-They were a very young couple who were of legal age and apparently entangled socially in some way.
+Those were a very young couple who were of legal age and apparently entangled socially in some way.
 But they were clueless and had to be guided through each step.
 Lucky for the crew, they had read the packet and only had a kilogram of personal items each to stow.